 This year, several research initiatives are underway to perfect a cannabis breathalyzer, intending to enhance workplace safety and address concerns related to recreational cannabis use among employees.
 While specific details about these devices are not provided, it’s worth noting that there may already be products available on the market.

 These breathalyzers aim to detect recent cannabis use, typically within a span of two to three hours before the test, which is crucial for maintaining safety in workplaces where split-second decisions and precise coordination are essential.
-Unlike traditional tests such as oral fluid, urine, or hair tests, which can detect THC for extended periods after use, these marijuana breathalyzers can focus on isolating and detecting recent cannabis use and providing objective results to employers.
+Unlike traditional tests such as oral fluid, urine, or hair tests, which can detect THC for extended periods after use, these cannabis breathalyzers can focus on isolating and detecting recent cannabis use and providing objective results to employers.

 Are There Any Tests That Can Detect THC Impairment?